 The spaces flow in an open fashion, with an underlying order that serves to ground it in a graceful and elegant way.
 Oblique angles and acoustical ceiling and window treatments adorn the music room to enhance the harmonious blending of the quintet during performances.

 Gliding glass walls (Arcadia Windows) of this contemporary home connect inside to out, blending interior plantings with outdoor gardens.
 The once densely wooded site has been cleared of its invasive species, now in woodland restoration with carefully curated specimen selections.

 A large solar array (Solar Service) on the roof provides ample, clean power throughout the year.
 Special attention to ensure that the array would not be visible from the street and that shading from the structure would not degrade its performance.

 Many more images, please come see at our website.

 (Private Residence in Burr Ridge, IL)

 The specialized team assembled to address the particular needs and challenges during the design and construction of this compelling and contemporary home.
 In-depth design, harnessing the power of 3D design and analysis enabled complexity and fine detailing to harmonize in a way that is otherwise impractical.
-Acousticians, MEP engineers, structural engineers, architects, landscape architects, interior designers, lighting specialists, and more have collaborated methodically to ensure that every detail has been considered.
+Acousticians, MEP engineers, structural engineers, architects, interior designers, lighting specialists, and more have collaborated methodically to ensure that every detail has been considered.
 There wasn’t always agreement, but the resulting informed decisions had the benefit of thorough, expert consideration.